Hands-on Bayesian Neural Networks -- a Tutorial for Deep Learning Users: Simplifying Bayesian Neural networks

 \subsection{Bayesian teachers}

-Even with methods to speedup the training, evaluation using Monte Carlo samples is still problematic in applications where real time performances are important, e.g., self-driving cars.
-Storing a large set of parametrization $\Theta$ obtained via MCMC is problematic in settings with limited memory, like smartphones and embedded devices.

-Some authors proposed a solution to speed up evaluation time when using a BNN, derived from an approach already used in Bayesian modelling \cite{10.1145/1102351.1102457}.
-The approach is to train a non-stochastic ANN to predict the marginal probability $p(\vec{y}|\vec{x},D)$, using a BNN as a teacher \cite{KorattikaraDL2015}.
+Using a BNN as a teacher is an idea derived from an approach used in Bayesian modeling \cite{10.1145/1102351.1102457}.
+The approach is to train a non-stochastic ANN to predict the marginal probability $p(\vec{y}|\vec{x},D)$ using a BNN as a teacher \cite{KorattikaraDL2015}.
 This is related to the idea of knowledge distillation \cite{hinton2015distilling,menonArxiv20} where possibly several pre-trained knowledge sources can be used to train a more functional system.